AvashnaGovender/Tacotron/PAG_recipe.md

 **Step 5b - Run alignment on different model (optional)**

-Since we only using 1 book in this tutorial, it will be better to train the aligner with all the data.
-In this case, you need to run Step 4 with all the data and then run:
+Since we only using 1 book in this recipe, it will be better to train the aligner with all the data.
+In this case, you need to run Step 5a with all the data and then run:

 > python scripts/align_data.py --lab_dir {labels folder of JE book} --model_dir {labels folder of all books}